6 Things to Expect When You’re Buying a Home That’s For Sale by Owner

 3. Having an agent could give you the upper hand.

 Just because your seller isn’t working with a real estate agent, doesn’t mean you should follow suit.
 In fact, their lack of professional expertise is perhaps the best reason to make sure you have a pro on your team.

 “This is where having a buyer’s agent is a good thing,” says Brittany Hovsepian, owner of The Expert Home Buyers.
 “Your agent will still make sure that all of the required steps get done when they need to.
 If you don’t work with an agent, it’ll be up to you to be in talks with your loan advisor, and get all the necessary inspections ordered on time.”

 Unless you know your way around all the details of buying a home, having an agent will be helpful.
-Just make sure you know in advance who’s going to pay them.

 Since sellers are typically responsible for paying buyer agent fees, with a FSBO it’s less clear.
 While your budget-minded seller might be reluctant at first to pay your agent’s commission, they may change their mind if they know it’s their best (or only) shot at making a sale.